rhel-labs/learn-katacoda/unixisms/step2.md

 Linux is filled with shortcuts, and learning these shortcuts is a crucial step to speeding up your work.
 One such shortcut is that `~` is aliased to the current user's home directory.
+To test out some applications of this, change directories to the root directory of the system:

+`cd /`{{execute T1}}

 The `~` alias works in any case where you have to specify a path.
 If you wanted to list the contents of the _openscap_data_ subdirectory located in the home directory of __root__, the following command is